 Prospective Student FAQ

 After graduating, many of our students find positions as professional engineers in manufacturing, technology, energy, and a variety of other technical fields.
 Some students apply their knowledge of materials innovation and entrepreneurship to pursue work in business, finance, public policy, and health care.
-DMSE's emphasis on project-based learning to address real world issues is a good foundation for leading start-ups, bringing inventions to the market, and founding companies in surprising new areas.
+DMSE's emphasis on project-based learning to address real world issues is a strong foundation for leading start-ups, bringing inventions to the market, and founding companies in surprising new areas.

 Course 3 students can choose to enroll in 3.930 & 3.931 Internship Program, which provides academic credit for approved internship experiences usually conducted over the summer term.
 In this program, students apply their internship experiences towards their degrees by writing field reports and, in their senior year, delivering a presentation to the department on their industry research.
 Faculty and students work together to produce the “Industry Seminar Series”, in which representatives from companies, usually DMSE alumni, visit campus and meet with our undergraduates to discuss their experiences in different fields.
 Additionally, our laboratory classes introduce students to technical skills that are highly desirable for a variety of professional science and engineering careers.

-What graduate programs do our undergraduate majors pursue?
+What graduate programs do MSE undergraduates pursue?

 Our undergraduates pursue graduate degrees in materials science and engineering, bioengineering, chemical engineering, chemistry, physics, and civil engineering, among many other STEM graduate fields.
 With the appropriate electives in our undergraduate program (usually in the more flexible 3A degree), our students are also prepared for graduate studies in law, medicine, finance, and business.